hoonetorg/salt-ceph/README.md

 long as you don't call it a second time to retrieve the keyring needed to have the right permissions on your cluster to monitor it.

+In any case, you will have to call one of them twice after the other one is setup, because the monitor needs the admin node to run `cephprobe` to send its information, and the admin node needs the monitor to have permissions to access the cluster.

+You should <b>NOT</b> add all monitors to the saltmaster at once.
+The ceph config file is configured to have `ceph-mon-*` ip addresses as monitors, and monitor redundancy only tolerates so much failure, so if you add all monitors to the saltmaster before creating the cluster, the keyring generation will hang indefinitely, thinking that most of the monitors are down.
+So you should proceed step by step and add each monitor one by one and install them right after adding them to the saltmaster.

 After the first monitor is created, you can add any node in any order you want.

 <b>Adding and removing OSDs</b>